 - the role of the equinoxes and the solstices in SECS (These are key critical points in time.
 What makes each special?)

-This discussion will take place in the Discussion Activity 2.1: Time Conversions and Angles Discussion Forum.
+This discussion will take place in the Lesson 2 Discussion Activity board in Canvas.

 In order for this activity to "work," you will need to participate in this discussion on a daily basis in order to catch up on postings and contribute your own thoughts.